topfreegames/pitaya-bot/docs/command_options.rst

     -
     - false
     - bool
     - Delete all pods, config maps, jobs and deployements before run.
-Only avaliable when pitaya-bot-type is local-manager or remote-manager.
+Only available when pitaya-bot-type is local-manager or remote-manager.

 Logger
 =================